ricefield/84words/_words/07-private.md

 ---

 We have been the Lord's children many years; may the Lord open our eyes and show us the extent to which our experiences have been hidden from public view.
-How much would be left if what is known by man was taken away? **May God work in us so that we can take root downward**. _(The Collected Works of Watchman Nee, (Set 2) vol. 37, p.
+How much would be left if what is known by man was taken away? **May God work in us so that we can take root downward**. _(The Collected Works of Watchman Nee, vol. 37, p.
 39)_

 ---